 We are inspired by the seasons and holidays, by the issues that confront our community and the larger world around us, and by the eternal questions that help us choose our path in this world.

 There is also a time in the service when people are invited to silently light candles for a concern or celebration in their life.

 There is a collection taken during the service.
 The Sunday collection is shared with a not-for-profit organization each week so you may hear some information about that group’s social justice work in the community.

 On Wednesday evenings, as darkness falls, we gather in the sanctuary to take a breath and center ourselves in a brief, contemplative Vespers service.
-Chant and meditation are the centerpiece of this worship experience, which often sets the stage for other church programming, such as our Community Night, adult religious education classes, or Board meetings.
+Meditation and song are the centerpiece of this worship experience, which often sets the stage for other church programming, such as adult religious education classes and Board meetings.